nslavov/SCP_Meeting/proteomics/Hotels_2026.md

 Accommodations are in Northeastern University newer construction buildings.
 All units feature air-conditioning, a full kitchen, living room, and a semi-private bathroom.
 Most bedrooms are within a shared apartment.
 Guests will have a single or double room within an apartment style accommodation with common spaces with other guests from the from the same conference and gender identity.

-* Double $86.40 per person/night – (two twin beds with shared bathroom/common room)
 * Single $115.20 per person/night – (one twin bed with shared bathroom/common room)
+* Valid for the following dates: July 13 - July 16, 2026 (Check in: July 13 / Check out: July 16)

-Reservations can be made by Friday, June 26, 2026.
-More information for reserving apartment style accommodations will be available shortly.
+* Reservations can be made by Friday, June 26, 2026 using the following: [Link](https://commerce.cashnet.com/SFSCP)

 &nbsp;